 Valeria: My parents never understood and don't understand anything about it in the computer and technology world....

 Valeria: ... because they do a whole other thing, they do industrial refrigeration systems.
-But what they did was to always support me, even though at first they saw this passion of mine as a little strange, too far from what they did.
+But what they did was to always support me, even though at first they saw this passion of mine as a bit strange, too far from what they did.
 Even when I broke down that I wanted to go to Milan to the CoderDojo, or that I wanted to go to a given training event, or to see something else, or that I wanted to contact someone, they always supported me, let me do it.
 They helped me more in the beginning, of course, when I started, but now our company, mine and Francesco's, has become sustainable without any problems.

 Valeria: I have never exactly had a good relationship with school.
 I always went to public school, however, the traditional Italian school is not very ready to have someone who has a passion, who wants to do something different outside of school, and not just do school and at most sports like most kids do.
 It always tries to flatten those who have a passion, those who have a different vision.
 I even though with different problems, even though it broke me a lot about school, I attended it normally until the fourth grade, until last year.
 Then, after that, however, it became impossible for these two worlds so far apart to meet, even though I was able without any problems to study, to get good grades, even the average of 8 and 9.
 The school wanted the model classical student who does not do without.
 I, on the other hand, managed, even by taking absences, to combine the two worlds, but the school was not okay with that, and in the end the principal told me that I could not do that, that otherwise she would not admit me to the baccalaureate, so I will give the baccalaureate as a private student at the end of this school year.